Jetroid/jetroid.github.io/_posts/2017-10-11-the-race-for-space.md

 He had to make this decision to ignore the alarms and go ahead quickly - they only had 60 seconds of fuel left.
-He and his team's knowledge of the routine of this computer prevented a possibly catastophic abort attempt.
+He and his team's knowledge of the routine of this computer prevented a possibly catastrophic abort attempt.
-It's for this reason that the "Go!" from Guidance is noticably chirpier.
+It's for this reason that the "Go!" from Guidance is noticeably chirpier.

 It gives me chills every time I hear Armstrong report:
 "Houston, uh, *Tranquility Base* here.
 The *Eagle* has landed."